 - Far Distances to Piano Classes

 But these issues shouldn’t stop an enthusiast from learning the piano.
-Today I am going to share a 2-month piano crash course which you can use to teach yourself piano fast.
+Today I am going to share a 2-month piano crash course that you can use to teach yourself piano fast.

 Proper Posture & Hand Position

-Proper posture is important to learn the piano proficiently.
+Proper posture is important to learning the piano proficiently.
 Always sit upright in front of the piano without crouching.
-Your Fingers should be slightly curved and not straight or completely flat.
-Refer to the Image below.
+Your fingers should be slightly curved and not straight or completely flat.
+Refer to the image below.

 Now that you’ve got your posture right, let’s get started with our crash course.